No, Trumpism Isn't Socialism

 “The Fascist tendency is towards collectivism,” welcoming “the gradual squeezing out of capital and the diminution of its influence.”

-A widely published Nazi propagandist once explained, according to Weber, that “private property” was of secondary important to German leaders who “approached it with the idea that the general interest is superior to the particular interest.
+A widely published Nazi propagandist once explained, according to Weber, that “private property” was of secondary importance to German leaders who “approached it with the idea that the general interest is superior to the particular interest.
 For Nazi economic policy, it mattered little whether an enterprise was state-owned or in private hands.
 The essential was that everyone had to conform to the state’s directives.”

 Mass conformity was necessary because “the nation,” as the fascists understood the term, was locked in a life-and-death struggle against other nations—eat or be eaten, geopolitically.
 As a result, Weber wrote, the fascists believed that “an ideal cannot be one of individual freedom, free enterprise, and enlightened self-regard, because such concepts are disintegrating and divisive.”
 The fascists therefore sought a unifying “group ideal which will encourage the individual to transcend his private interests and give, abandon, and devote himself to the greater good of the greater whole.”